Hugh McDowell: Post-ELO life

-McDowell also arranged and recorded for numerous pop, rock, and jazz-fusion albums, as well as collaborating in dance, film, and theatre projects.
+McDowell also arranged and recorded for pop, rock, and jazz-fusion albums, as well as collaborating in dance, film, and theatre projects.

 He was involved with computer programming and published a music composition program called Fractal Music Composer in 1992.
 He developed a suite of four programs: Mandelbrot Set Composer, Julia Set Composer, Mandelbrot Zoom and Play Midi.

 Death

 McDowell died of cancer on 6 November 2018.